wagov/wasoc-honeytraps/README.md

 ### Step 2.

-> Note: Please deploy each analytic rule template one at a time.

 You will be redirected to the custom deployment screen in azure portal.
 Select/ fill-in the required information

 ![Screenshot of Deployment page](./images/DeploymentPage.png)